 Immigration, local crowd-out and undercoverage bias

 Using decadal census data since 1960, I cannot reject the hypothesis that new immigrants crowd out existing residents from US commuting zones and states one-for-one.
-My estimate is precise and robust to numerous specifications, as well as accounting for local dynamics; and I show how it can be reconciled with apparently conflicting results in the literature.
-Exploiting my model's structure, I attribute 30% of the observed effect to mismeasurement, specifically undercoverage of immigrants.
-Though labor demand does respond, population mobility accounts for 90% of local adjustment.
-These results have important implications for both structural and reduced form estimation of immigration effects.
+My estimate accounts explicitly for dynamic local adjustment, it is statistically precise and robust to numerous specifications, and I show how it can be reconciled with apparently conflicting results in the literature.
+Exploiting my model's structure, I attribute 30% of the observed effect to mismeasurement, specifically undercoverage of new immigrants in the census.
+Based on a remarkably simple decomposition (and after adjusting for undercoverage), I show that population mobility accounts for 90% of local labor market adjustment (following an immigration shock), and labor demand the remainder.
+These results have important methodological implications for the estimation of immigration effects.

 13 January 2020 Paper Number CEPDP1669

 This CEP discussion paper is published under the centre's Labour markets programme.